 Heroic Joe (clip) - Sepulveda + Wilder

-Into human folly, grasping zeitgeist by its throat.
+Into human folly, grasping zeitgeist by the throat…

-he took apart convention and conformity.
+he took apart convention and conformity poignantly.

-Nailing its reality, a civilization in decline.
+Nailing its reality, civilization in decline.

 Pointing out pointlessness,

-the horrors and the murderous evils of an ugly age.
+the evils of an ugly age.

 exposing all the underpinnings of corruption.

-Grosz, unequaled social critic
+Grosz unequaled social critic

 without and within.